nyu-pl-fa18/class07/README.md

 It is often considered easier to write code in dynamically typed languages.
-However, as the size and complexity of a software system increases, these advantages turn into disadvantages because type errors become harder to detect and debug.
+However, as the size and complexity of a software system increases, the advantages of dynamic typing turn into disadvantages because type errors become harder to detect and debug.
 Hence, statically typed languages are often preferred for large and complex projects.
+Also, for performance critical code, dynamic typing is often too costly.

 The distinction between weak/strong and static/dynamic is not always clear cut.
-For instance, Java is mostly statically typed but certain type checks are performed at run-time due to loopholes in the static type checkers.
-Some so-called *gradually typed* languages even allow the programmer to choose between static and dynamic type checking for different components of the same program.
-Examples include Dart and TypeScript.
+For instance, Java is mostly statically typed but certain type checks are performed at run-time due to loopholes in the static type checker.
+Some so-called *gradually typed* languages even allow the programmer to choose between static and dynamic type checking for different parts of a single program.
+Examples of such languages include Dart and TypeScript.

 Similarly, the distinction between weak and strong type systems is not always completely clear and some people use slightly different